Against Nature with Coleman Lemieux & Compagnie

 British-Canadian baritone Alexander Dobson has been praised for his musical and dramatic artistry on both opera and concert stages.
 His portrayal of Wozzeck conducted by Yannick Nézet-Séguin with Théâtre du Nouveau Monde and Orchestre Métropolitain was lauded for his “gripping embodiment of Wozzeck” (Journal Voir).
 Other roles of note include Guglielmo (Così Fan Tutte), Belcoré (L’elisir d’amore) and Ned Keene (Peter Grimes), all with L’Opera de Montréal.

-On the concert stage, Alexander has appeared with the Orchestre Métropolitain for Mahler’s Songs of a Wayfayer, Faure Requiem with the Windsor Symphony, and Mahler’s Symphony No. 8 with Yannick Nézet-Séguin conducting the combined National Arts Centre Orchestra and Orchestre Metropolitain.
-He has sung Mozart’s Mass in C Minor with the St. Lawrence Choir, Toronto’s Aldeburgh Connection, the Vancouver New Music Festival, and with Montréal’s Theatre of Early Music.
-Alexander has sung Handel’s Messiah with Philadelphia Orchestra, Orchestra London, National Arts Centre Orchestra, Edmonton Symphony, Grand Philharmonic Choir, Elmer Isler Singers, Boris Brott Festival, and Spiritus Chamber Choir.
+Concert performances of note include Walton’s Belshazzar’s Feast with Toronto Symphony and Sir Andrew Davis, Mahler’s Songs of a Wayfayer with Orchestre Métropolitain, Faure Requiem with the Windsor Symphony, and Mahler’s Symphony No. 8 with Yannick Nézet-Séguin conducting the combined National Arts Centre Orchestra and Orchestre Métropolitain.
+He has sung Mozart’s Requiem with the Milwaukee Symphony Orchestra under Matthew Halls, and Mozart’s Mass in C Minor with the St. Lawrence Choir, Toronto’s Aldeburgh Connection, the Vancouver New Music Festival, and with Montréal’s Theatre of Early Music.
+Alexander has sung Handel’s Messiah with Philadelphia Orchestra (Cristian Macelaru, conductor), Calgary Philharmonic (Nicholas McGegan, conductor), Orchestra London, National Arts Centre Orchestra (Paul Goodwin, conductor), Edmonton Symphony, Grand Philharmonic Choir, Elmer Isler Singers, Boris Brott Festival, and Spiritus Chamber Choir.

 Mr. Dobson is also a dedicated recital artist.
 Composer Derek Holman wrote the song cycle Daybreak and a Candle End especially for Alexander and the Talisker Players.
 Mr. Dobson has also performed Dichterliebe with Talisker Players Chamber Music and Coleman Lemieux Dance Company, and Schubert’s Winterreise to great acclaim in Montréal, Victoria, England, Paris, and, with Yannick Nézet-Séguin at the piano, in Toronto.
 Alexander has also been heard frequently on CBC Radio Canada in recital and concert.